Got security questions? Here are answers to the most common questions

 Attributer does not do any penetration testing.

-Because we don't store any commercially confidential data about you or your website visitors, we don't believe that penetration testing (which costs several thousands of dollars to do each time) is a high priority for our business.
+Because we don't store any commercially confidential data about you, your organization or your website visitors, we don't believe that penetration testing (which costs several thousands of dollars to do each time) is a high priority for our business.

 Do you have any certifications such as ISO 270001, SOC2, etc.

-No. Because we don't store any commercially confidential data about you or your website visitors, we see no need to have certifications like this (they take a lot of time and resources to get and we'd rather put that effort into other areas of our business)
+No. Because we don't store any commercially confidential data about you, your organization or your website visitors, there is really no need to have certifications like this.

 How frequently do you release updates?